Generic Name: olanzapine/fluoxetine (oh-LAN-za-peen/floo-OX-e-teen)

 - if you have a family history of QT prolongation or sudden death due to heart problems

-- if you have a history of liver problems (eg, cirrhosis); severe kidney problems; stomach or bowel problems (eg, bleeding, blockage, paralytic ileus); bleeding problems; enlarged prostate; narrow-angle glaucoma or a risk of developing it; neuroleptic malignant syndrome (NMS); prolonged, painful erection; or metabolism problems
+- if you have a history of liver problems (eg, cirrhosis); severe kidney problems; stomach or bowel problems (eg, bleeding, blockage, paralytic ileus); bleeding problems; enlarged prostate; increased eye pressure or glaucoma or a risk of developing it; neuroleptic malignant syndrome (NMS); prolonged, painful erection; or metabolism problems

 - if you have diabetes or high blood sugar, are very overweight, or if a family member has had diabetes